saroj33/country-search-react-golang/README.md

 ## What's left
 - When clicked on the list of countries there should be a page where all the information available about a single country is shown.
+- Currently the search mechanism is quite complex.
+May be it can be simplified.